seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 No, no: alack,
-There’s other work in hand: I see a thing
+There's other work in hand: I see a thing
 Bitter to me as death: your life, good master,
 Must shuffle for itself.